nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-This product is targetted at busy university students who struggle to manage their interpersonal relationships and committments due to the demands of their academic and social lives.
-They are relatively tech saavy and prefer to use the keyboard over the mouse, prefer short commands over full sentences.
+This product is targeted at busy university students who struggle to manage their interpersonal relationships and commitments due to the demands of their academic and social lives.
+They are relatively tech savvy and prefer to use the keyboard over the mouse, prefer short commands over full sentences.
 These users seek an intuitive and efficient solution to help them stay organized, prioritize their tasks and manage their time effectively.

 **Value proposition**: